EdisonAziz/github-slideshow/_posts/0000-01-02-EdisonAziz.md

+---
-layout: Next slide
+layout: slide
-Title: Welcome to your next slide
+title: "Welcome to our second slide!"
+---
+Your text
-Now click left arrow to go back
+Use the left arrow to go back!